valterUo/starter-hugo-academic-template/content/authors/admin/_index.md

 highlight_name: true
 ---

-Valter is a doctoral researcher in computer science at the University of Helsinki.
-His research topics include studying quantum computing applications in data management and multi-model databases.
-Check the recent posts for more details about his research interests!
+I'm a doctoral researcher in computer science at the University of Helsinki.
+I started my doctoral studies in 2022.
+My research topics include studying quantum computing applications in data management and multi-model databases.
+Check the recent papers and posts for more details about my research interests!